Komodo/komodo-website/src/pages/blog/2014-05/git-submodules.html.md

 git submodule update --remote
 ```

-This will update the trackchanges submodule we added earlier, to the latest version.
+This will update the trackchanges submodule we added earlier, to the latest

-Note that you'll need to have run the *--init* before being able to update.
+version.

 ### Editing